univention/ucsschool-id-connector/docs/source/admin.rst

    You need to be able to:

    - understand the concept of UDM
-   - know the basic structure of udm objects and their attributes
+   - know the basic structure of UDM objects and their attributes
    - add and manage extended attributes

    |rarr| TODO Nico simple UDM documentation.
 Where are the basic concepts defined? |br|